DuongHoanVu/Natural-Language-Processing-NLP/README.md

 ### Natural Language Processing

-    1/ What is NLP:
+    1/ What is NLP:     an area of Computer Science and Artificial Intelligence concerned with interaction between human and computer
-    2/ Spacy Basics:
+    2/ Spacy vs NLTK:   choosing Spacy over NLTK library for combination of speed and accuracy, however Spacy does not include pre-created model for application like sentiment analysis.
+                        NLTK is easier to use.
     3/ Tokenization:
     4/ Stemming:
     5/ Lemmatization:
     6/ Stop Words: